Go to the first, previous, next, last section, table of contents.

 Under the GNU calling conventions, such functions simply return

-their results as they would in GNU C---REAL(KIND=1)
+their results as they would in GNU C---REAL(KIND=1) functions

-return the C type float
+return the C type float, and COMPLEX functions

-return the GNU C type complex
+return the GNU C type complex (or its struct

 equivalent).